drweb86/butil/help/Backup/Backup via Console Tool.md

 ## "Task=My task title"
 Informs the program to use the specified task during backup process.

-## "Task=My task 1 title" "Task=My task 2 title" "Task=My task 3 title"
-Informs the program to execute the specified tasks one by one during backup process.
-Titles are case dependant.
-Each backup task is executed once independently on how much time it was mentioned in chain.

 ## Help
 Shows brief help about all commands